ska-sa/katgpucbf/README.md

 built with Sphinx.
 Included is also a [guide for development](doc/dev-guide.rst).

 ## Requirements
-Apart from the Python dependencies, the following are requirements for running
-katgpucbf:

-1. Python 3.8.
-2. Nvidia GPU of compute capability 7.5.
-3. CUDA version 11.4.
-4. Ubuntu 20.04
+The following requirements are what we consider to be the minimum for making use of this module.
+Listed are the tested / supported software versions and hardware generations.
+More recent platforms may well work, but have not been tested.
+### Hardware
+* Nvidia GPU of compute capability 7.2 or greater.
+One exception to this is the GeForce TGX 1650 Ti which is listed as having a compute capability of 7.5, but does not include Tensor Cores, which are a requirement for the XB-engine.
-5. Mellanox OFED Drivers v5.3.1 for ibverbs functionality.
+* Mellanox OFED Drivers v5.3.1 for ibverbs functionality.
+(Any v5+ should work.)

-More recent versions of anything listed above may work, but this is untested at time of writing.
+  For best performance, ibverbs is recommended.
+Currently `fgpu` can operate without ibverbs, but the functionality is not available (yet) in `xgpu`.

+### Software
+* Ubuntu 20.04
+* Python 3.8.
+* CUDA version 11.4.
+(Most early development was done using 10.1, which may still work but has not been tested for some time.)

-**Note**: The F-engine should work on any CUDA or Open-CL GPU, with some minor adaptation.
+**Note**: The F-engine should work on any recent-ish CUDA GPU.
 The X-engine relies on Nvidia's Tensor Cores and is not portable.
 The Tensor Core X-engine is adapted from
 [ASTRON's implementation](https://git.astron.nl/RD/tensor-core-correlator).